ray2day/ray2day/README.md

 • C# Test-Driven development, Introduction to ASP.NET Core MVC (.NET 5), Learn ASP.NET Core MVC (.NET 6), Building a .NET 6 API Using TDD and The Bowling Game Kata</P>

 Other
-- learned the basics of working assistive tools like Postman and other third party tools like Toastr, Syncfusion
+- learned the basics of working assistive tools like Postman and other third party tools like Toastr, Syncfusion, Ochard Core
 - a lot of practicing, a lot of exercises and built some (hobby) applications of my own
 - also I am having conversations with professionals in the workfield to help me to choose my path in coding